ParthR2302/Java/src/JavaCollections/Collections.md

 **Advantages of Linked List:**
 - Dynamic size like Vector.
 - Efficient Insertions and Deletions: LinkedList is an efficient data structure for inserting or deleting elements in the middle of the list because you only need to change the links between elements, rather than shifting all elements after the insertion or deletion point.
+- LinkedList is faster than ArrayList.
+Since, in LL we don't need to do shifting.
+    - Insert at particular index: O(N) for traversing, O(1) for adding a node.

 **Disadvantages of Linked List:**
 - Memory overhead: LinkedList requires more memory than ArrayList because each element requires additional memory for the links to its predecessor and successor elements.
+- Is Thread Safe?
+No

 ## Queue: